rexder26/Web-Academy/Lab WriteUp/CORS.md

 # Title: Cross origin resource sharing , Web Academy
-By: Nathan Hailu
+- By👨‍💻: Nathan Hailu
-Description: Labs are solved and their write up is here.
+- Description🗒: Labs are solved and their write up is here.
-Date: Mon 12/12/2022
+- Date📅: Mon 12/12/2022

 ================= { START } ==============================

 ## You try course if u have seen "Access-Control-Allow-Credentials: true" this kinda response headers!
-A) CORS vulnerability with basic origin reflection
+A) **CORS vulnerability with basic origin reflection**

     When we try to test CORS we will see the response if it contains the acess-control-allow-origin or acess-control-allow-credentials header. if it have that we will try to use the origin header on the request and try to see if he pass or block it. if it pass we can exploit it with some CORS POC scripts